 The Human Performance Resource Centre suggests that sleep is vital for physical performance, and recovery.
 When you lack enough sleep, you are vulnerable to medical complication which may deter you from gaining from your workout sessions.
 Sleep also leads to demotivation for physical exercise.

 It Improves the Recovery Process

 There has been active research on overtraining and its effects and the required frequency of working out in the past few years.
 However, what has not received a lot of attention is the aspect of under-recovering.
 Could it be that you are just exercising in the right way but weighed down by under-recovering?

 Poor sleep quality will only make it hard for you to recover from your workout regimes through reduced production of the growth hormone.
-This hormone is essential for fat burning and anti-aging which are responsible for recovery.
+This hormone is essential for fat burning and anti-ageing which are responsible for recovery.
 Thus, adopting effective sleep habits implies improved exercise recovery and fitness.